addi00000/pycloak/README.md

 ## License

-This project is licensed under the AGPL License - see the `LICENSE.md` file for details.
+This project is licensed under the AGPL License - see the `LICENSE` file for details.